uzh-bf/klicker-uzh-legacy/docs/docs/contributing/guidelines.md

 ## Code Style

 The code style of KlickerUZH is checked using ESLint (https://eslint.org/).
 Our configuration is based on the Airbnb Javascript style guide (https://github.com/airbnb/javascript).
 Some rules have been overridden to fit the style of our project.
-The linter can be manually executed with `yarn lint`; it will automatically run on pre-commit.
+The linter can be manually executed with `npm run lint`; it will automatically run on pre-commit.

 ## Formatting

 All KlickerUZH code is to be formatted with Prettier (https://prettier.io/) to ensure a consistent code formatting over all projects.
-To simplify this process, we have added the `yarn format` command as well as a git hook that will format your code automatically on pre-commit.
+To simplify this process, we have added the `npm run format` command as well as a git hook that will format your code automatically on pre-commit.
 Please note that our CI will check the formatting and throw if erroneous formatting is encountered.

 ## Testing